Miami Side-Impact Collision Lawyer: Sean M. Cleary

 We establish if your injury can be attributed to a manufacturing defect.

 Sean M. Cleary

 Common Causes of a Side-Impact Collision

 A side-impact collision occurs when an oncoming motor vehicle strikes another vehicle on the side.
 When the assaulting vehicle strikes another vehicle on the driver's or passenger's door, the accident is referred to as a T-bone or T-type collision.
-When the assaulting vehicle strikes the front or rear side panels another vehicle, this is referred to as an "L" type accident.
+When the assaulting vehicle strikes the front or rear side panels of another vehicle, this is referred to as an "L" type accident.

-These types of crashes often occur at intersections or parking lots or when one of the drivers tries to change lanes without realizing that there is a vehicle next to his or hers.
+These types of crashes often occur at intersections or parking lots or when one of the drivers tries to change lanes without realizing that there is a vehicle next to his or her.
 On other occasions, side-impact collisions happen because a driver is not paying attention to his or her surroundings.